flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 These approaches can also complement each other.

-A mixed-norm model can screen thousands of candidate resources before an exact Branch-and-Price or MILP model is solved on the reduced set.
+A mixed-norm solution can provide a strong initial support, incumbent, or branching signal for an exact Branch-and-Price or MILP solver.
+If it is used to delete variables heuristically, the final solution is exact only for the reduced model unless the deletions are justified by a safe fixing argument.

 ---